 Esker Point Beach is another one of the Connecticut beaches in Groton.
 This man-made beach is small (it’s only 600 feet long) but it’s a great place to go swimming for the day.

 Aside from saltwater swimming, the park features fun amenities for families like beach volleyball courts, a watercraft launching area, shaded picnic areas, bathrooms, and an outdoor shower.
-This is also one of the few beaches that offers free parking to both residents and non-residents.
+This is also one of the few beaches that offer free parking to both residents and non-residents.

 - Address: 900 Groton Long Point Rd, Groton, CT